 The default Ptolemy II behaviour that results in the upper trace of Figure 1 does little semantic adaptation.
 This behaviour is defined in Listing 1.
 No particular Data-in rules are given, since the store is not used.
 There is no Control rule, because whenever the interface block receives control, it will immediately give control to the embedded model.
 On Data-update-in, the tokens on the input ports are forwarded with no adaptation to the embedded model.
-This is modelled as the data rule on line 13-14, which should be read as $LHS \to RHS$ .
+This is modelled as the data rule on line 13-14, which should be read as $LHS \rightarrow RHS$ .
 As a SimpleDataRule (denoted by FORALLPINS), it is executed for every input pin of the interface block.
 The LHS is ALWAYS, as there are no restrictions on when to forward data.
 The RHS specifies that the current token value (VALUE) should be forwarded to the embedded model's input pins to which the interface input pins are connected to (SUCCESSORS).
 In the Data-update-out phase on line 16-17, the tokens generated by the embedded model are similarly forwarded in another SimpleDataRule.
 As mentioned before, in this phase VALUE and SUCCESSORS which depend on the parameter pins - refer to the token values and the successors of the embedded model's output pins.
 In summary, the basic Ptolemy model forwards all data instantaneously.
+We are confident that this model implements the semantics of Ptolemy II, as we verified the correctness with one of the contributors of Ptolemy II's kernel.